 as massive as the Moon,

-and so the barycenter
+and so the center of mass

 is very close to the Earth's center---it's